LjungrennAudio/ryomodular.com_vert_mx/README.md

 if anyone cn come up with real exciting patch progaramming uses or unusuial thoughts for patch examples please tell me cos am not super inspired by thios one tbh - it's absolutely an essential you cnt do without in a system but it's not exactly the kimda thing you shout about - it just sits queitly in the corner doing it's job and eing an unsung hero of the modular ecosystem.

 this will be cheap, unexciting and solid. it needs to e there as oart of the lineup but its not a weird quirky one or some kind of flagship - it just is.

+202501080338 addendum

+this is p much exactly the same story as the repos for the other modules of the set 'vert_mx, dp_switch, adda. brit_eq5', - i.e. it's not finished until it's finished and i aint attempting to bring order to chaos until it's all over so for now this aint gonna be sereing alotta change except for even more files being added. sorro.